As one's usage of DOS increases along

 How Do I Create a Variable?

 Simply use the "SET" command.
-The syntax to place a variable in the environment is " SET V=S ", where `V' is the name you wish to assign as the variable, and `S' is the text string to be assigned.
+The syntax to place a variable in the environment is " SET V=TS ", where `V' is the name you wish to assign as the Variable, and `TS' is the Text String to be assigned.

-Thus, if you place a line like "SET NAME=%1" in a batch file called LOGIN.bat, when Judy wants to log into whatever has been set up for that purpose, she would enter "LOGIN JUDY".
+Thus, if you place a line like "SET NAME=%1" in a batch file called LOGIN.bat, when Judy wants to log into whatever has been set up for her purposes, she would enter "LOGIN JUDY".
 Afterwards, the name can be tested, and if a match is found, DOS can do work depending on the name used:

 :: LOGIN.bat :: @ECHO OFF SET NAME=%1 IF "%NAME%" == "ADAM" GOTO ADAM IF "%NAME%" == "JUDY" GOTO JUDY IF "%NAME%" == "MAHENDRA" GOTO MAHENDRA :ADAM (Adam's login procedure) GOTO END :JUDY (JUDY's login procedure) GOTO END :MAHENDRA (MAHENDRA's login procedure) :END

 That was a simple example with no error checking or security; nor was there any method presented to deal with a user entering lower or mixed case.
-However, it gives an idea of how a variable might be used for that purpose.
+However, it gives an idea of how a variable might be used for such a purpose.

 Tell Me again about those Percent Signs